KensingtonOscupant/hv-praesenzen/README.md

 ## Configuration

-The script relies on a config.json file for various settings where one can set the path to the reports evaluated, the file where the results are stored (you can also have a test_set as input), W&B project settings, and most importantly, the prompts used.
-This file is also logged to W&B as an artifact, which makes it simple to keep track of the settings used in each run.
+The script functions based on settings defined in a 'config.json' file.
+This file allows users to specify various parameters, including the path to the evaluated reports, the location for storing results, and options for inputting a test set.
+It also includes settings for the Weights & Biases (W&B) project and, crucially, the prompts utilized.
+Additionally, the 'config.json' file is recorded as an artifact in W&B, simplifying the process of tracking the settings for each run.

 ## Usage